ARMmbed/mbed-littlefs/DESIGN.md

 to the free list in every single metadata pair, additions to the free list could be updated atomically at the same time the replacement blocks were stored in the metadata pair.
-During boot, every metadata pair had to be scanned to find the most recent free list, but once the list was found the state of all free blocks becomes known.
+During boot, every metadata pair had to be scanned to find the most recent free list, but once the list is found, the state of all free blocks becomes known.

 However, this approach had several issues:

-- There was a lot of nuanced logic for adding blocks to the free list without modifying the blocks, since the blocks remain active until the metadata is updated.
+- There was a lot of nuanced logic for adding blocks to the free list without modifying the blocks because the blocks remain active until the metadata is updated.
 - The free list had to support both additions and removals in FIFO order while minimizing block erases.